Update on Storm Hannah from Joan Blackburn issued at 1400 hrs on Friday

 Information to follow was included by Meteorologist Liz Walsh on Thursday 10th January 2019

 The earth’s atmosphere is comprised of layers based on temperature.
 We live in the lowest part of the atmosphere – the troposphere – which contains most of our weather – clouds and precipitation – and on average it’s about 10 km deep, although the depth does vary from the equator to the poles – greater at the equator, lesser at the poles.
 The Jet Stream is at the top of the troposphere and most of our weather happens below that.

 Above the troposphere is the stratosphere and this layer of the atmosphere extends upwards to about 50km.
-It contains much of the ozone in the atmosphere which absorbs all the ultra violet rays from the sun causing it to warm up.
+It contains much of the ozone in the atmosphere which absorbs most of the ultra violet rays from the sun causing it to warm up.
 Temperatures in the stratosphere are generally highest over the Summer Pole where the sun shines all day and night and, conversely, lowest over the Winter Pole.
 So in winter the stratosphere is usually very cold at the pole and this is what the Stratospheric Polar Vortex is: a pool of very cold air associated with low pressure 10 to 50 km above the Winter Pole.

 Around this pool of cold air we get some very strong westerly winds propagating around it – a stratospheric jet stream – high up above our own tropospheric jet stream – which helps to keep the Polar Vortex intact above the pole.
 Westerly winds are of course associated with the anti-clockwise movement of air in low pressure systems in the northern hemisphere.